 The seven UK Research Councils are publicly funded bodies that support research and studentships across a wide range of subject areas.
 More information can be found on the Research Council studentships page.

 The World Wide Studies Grants are an educational initiative by the Victor Pinchuk Foundation to fund Ukrainian students to study for a master's course in the fields of agriculture, environment and ecology, law, public administration, aerospace engineering and alternative energies.

 Beit Trust Scholarships

-A small number of Beit Trust Scholarships are offered each year for graduate studies or research to graduates who are domiciled in Malawi, Zambia or Zimbabwe.
-The duration of the scholarships is normally up to three years.
+A small number of Beit Trust Scholarships are offered each year for graduate studies or research to graduates who are domiciled in and nationals of Malawi, Zambia or Zimbabwe.

 Canon Collins Trust